Frequently Asked Questions

 -

-What are MTG’s Community Outreach Programs?
+What are Musical Theatre Guild’s Community Outreach Programs?

-The MTG has two Youth Outreach Programs.
+The Musical Theatre Guild has two Youth Outreach Programs.